NunoDuarte/idGaze_python/test/README.md

 # Exported files from Pupil Labs
-The following are the files used:
-1. gaze_positions.csv
-2. world_viz.mp4
-3. world_viz_timestamps.npy

-More information:
+Description of files:
-1. file with raw 2D gaze fixations in the video 2D pixel reference frame
+1. gaze_positions.csv -  file with raw 2D gaze fixations in the video 2D pixel reference frame
-2. raw video output of the egocentric view
+2. world_viz.mp4 - raw video output of the egocentric view
-3. timestamps from the video of the egocentric view
+3. world_viz_timestamps.npy - timestamps from the video of the egocentric view

 **export_info.csv gives details on the exported files**